bcgov/MyGovBC-notification-server/docs/_docs/api-notification.md

   2. inputs are validated.
 If validation fails, error is returned.
 In particular, for unicast push notification, the recipient as identified by either *userChannelId* or *userId* must have a confirmed subscription if field *skipSubscriptionConfirmationCheck* is not set to true.
 If *skipSubscriptionConfirmationCheck* is set to true, then the subscription check is skipped, but in such case the request must contain *userChannelId*, not *userId* as subscription data is not queried to obtain *userChannelId* from *userId*.
   3. if the notification is future-dated, then the field *httpHost*, if empty, is populated based on request's http protocol and host.
 This field is used to replace token *{http_host}* in notification message during [mail merge](../overview/#mail-merge) when the notification is later dispatched.
   4. the notification request is saved to database
-  5. if the notification is future-dated, then steps 6-8 below are skipped during request processing but carried out later on by the cron job when the notification becomes current.
-Otherwise, if the request is current
+  5. if the notification is future-dated, then all subsequent request processing is skipped and response is sent back to user.
+Steps 7-10 below will be carried out later on by the cron job when the notification becomes current.
+  6. if it's an async broadcast push notification, then response is sent back to user but steps 7-10 below is processed separately
-  6. for unicast push notification, the message is sent to targeted user; for broadcast push notification, the message is sent to all confirmed subscribers of the service in the delivery channel.
+  7. for unicast push notification, the message is sent to targeted user; for broadcast push notification, the message is sent to all confirmed subscribers of the service in the delivery channel.
 In both cases, mail merge is performed on messages.
-  7. the state of push notification is updated to *sent* or *error* depending on sending status.
+  8. the state of push notification is updated to *sent* or *error* depending on sending status.
 For broadcast push notification, the delivery could be failed only for a subset of users.
 In such case, the field *errorWhenSendingToUsers* contains the list of *userChannelId*s the message failed to deliver to, but the state will still be set to *sent*
-  8. the updated notification is saved back to database
+  9. the updated notification is saved back to database
+  10. if it's an async broadcast push notification with a callback url, then the url is called with POST verb containing the notification with updated status as the request body
-  9. the saved record is returned unless there is an error saving to database, in which case error is returned
+  11. for synchronous notification, the saved record is returned unless there is an error saving to database, in which case error is returned

 * example